Mortgages

 When you come to the end of your fixed term, you will need to refinance your mortgage (Umschuldung).
 This involves switching to a new mortgage with your current bank or a different provider.

 Germany has a unique type of remortgage product called a forward mortgage.
-This allows you to arrange a new deal up to five-and-a-half years before the end of your current one and means you can lock in a rate immediately but start paying it several years down the line.
+This allows you to arrange a new deal up to 5 and a half years before the end of your current one and means you can lock in a rate immediately but start paying it several years down the line.
 Forward mortgages allow you to get ahead of possible interest rate rises, but if rates drop, you’ll be tied into the deal for a long time.

 Useful resources